 Support user groups

-Next you will need to create a key which will be used as the Client Secret in the Perimeter 81 idp connection.
-Click on Keys from the Settings menu.
+You will need to create a key (secret password) that will be used as the Client Secret in the Perimeter 81 IDP connection.
+Select Certificates and secrets from the Application menu.

 Enter a name for the key and choose the desired duration.